+Ask
-This operation will

-- all of your line patterns to

-the original setting Do you really want
+This operation will backup all of your line patterns to the original settings.
+Do you really want to revert?

-Do you really wall
+Yes No

 Clicking Yes changes the patterns back to Graphite's original settings.
 Clicking No returns to the Edit Pattern dialog box without returning changing the current settings.